mattvenn/turtleprize/lesson-2.md

 # Lesson Summary

-* Loops, variables and operators
+* Loops, variables and operators.
-* Work on your competition entry
+* Work on your competition entry.

-* Sabotage!
+## Homework discussion : 10 minutes

+Ask students why Python is called Python.
+If none of them have seen any Monty Python, try showing them some videos you think they'd like.
+One of our favourites is the [bus animation](http://www.youtube.com/watch?v=xIIcNapznhE)

+Ask students if any want to show some of the graphics they found and ask if they understood the code.
+A lot of the good stuff involves loops, which we'll be covering today.
+But before we can use loops, we need to understand variables.

 ## Hangman : 10 minutes